Hedwig Circle Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

 The primary zip code for Hedwig Village is 77024.
 The city's official boundaries are well-defined.
 The northern boundary is the Katy Freeway (Interstate 10).
 The eastern boundary runs along Echo Lane and a portion of Piney Point Road.
-The southern boundary is irregular, generally following Corbindale Road and a line just south of Taylorcrest Road.
+The southern boundary is irregular, generally following Corbindale Road and sharing a border with Bunker Hill and Piney Point Villages.
 The western boundary is Voss Road.
-It is bordered by the City of Houston to the west, Bunker Hill Village and Piney Point Village to the south, and Hunters Creek Village to the east, making it a central part of the Memorial Villages enclave.
+It is bordered by the City of Houston to the west, Bunker Hill Village and Piney Point Village to the south, and Hunters Creek Village to the east, making it a central part of the esteemed Memorial Villages enclave.
+More information can be found on this Houston zip code map.

 Frequently Asked Questions